CanSource/website/README.md

 ### Previewing

-Previewing the website on a local machine is done through [npm](https://www.npmjs.com/).
-A typical previewing session would use the following commands
+Previewing the website on a local machine is typically done through [npm](https://www.npmjs.com/).
+A typical previewing session would use the following commands:

 ```bash
 npm install